In 2022, I advanced on most goals I had, and even got pretty far in some of them.

 ⛌ I wanted to work more on the promotion of YT Careers, but didn't have the time to do so.

 Overall, I'm pretty happy with what I did, but now I think that I should start switching from testing and learning to focusing on actually building and growing projects like Software Growth or YT Careers.

-In 2023, I'm focusing on growing SchoolMaker, growing my own SaaS, and documenting what I learn about SaaS growth on Software Growth.
+In 2023, I'm focusing on growing SchoolMaker, and getting started with growing my own SaaS projects.